 Matthew has received acknowledgement from numerous legal industry guides.
 He has been ranked as a leading expert by Chambers & Partners since 2005, and is currently ranked Band 1 in Structured Finance & Derivatives in the most recent Global edition.
 They highlight that he "understands complex problems very well, and is able to think about business issues in conjunction with legal requirements," as well as being "incredibly responsive and client-friendly."
 He regularly acts for buy-side derivatives firms.
 The UK Legal 500 note him as "a true expert in this area of law, a pleasant person who can explain very difficult matters clearly."

-Matthew is a member of the Editorial Board of Butterworths Journal of International Banking and Finance Law.
-He is a frequent speaker and guest panellist at conferences in both the derivative and structured product area, as well as law firm management.
-He was a guest panellist at the Thomson Reuters Transforming Women’s Leadership in the Law conference in 2019.
+Matthew is a member of the Editorial Board of Butterworths Journal of International Banking and Finance Law and has served as a member of the City of London Law Society - Financial Law Committee.
+He is a frequent speaker and guest panellist at conferences in both the derivatives and structured finance area, as well as law firm management and social mobility.

 - Ranked Band 1, Structured Finance & Derivatives - London, Chambers, 2022